 OpenText™ Service Virtualization provides a framework for creating virtual services for testing your applications, especially when real services are limited or unavailable.
 This lets you simulate a wide variety of situations and application behavior that you might otherwise not be able to test.

 New to Service Virtualization?

-- Check out Service Virtualization at a glance.
+- For Service Virtualization overview, check out Service Virtualization at a glance.

-- See the Service Virtualization video gallery to learn more about how you can integrate Service Virtualization into your testing environment.
+- To learn more about how you can integrate Service Virtualization into your testing environment, see Service Virtualization video gallery.

 How does it work?